micaellasantos/Degen-Gaming-Token-ERC20/README.md

-# Create and Mint Token
+# Degen Gaming Token
-Creating and minting a token involves deploying a smart contract on a blockchain platform like Ethereum.
+A solidity code that defines a smart contract for a token called DGT which is an ERC20 token witch additional functionality for managing and redeeming in-game items.
+It also includes ownership control, allowing only the owner to perform certain actions.

 ## Description
-Creating and minting tokens involves gas fees (transaction fees) and requires some familiarity with blockchain development and smart contracts.
+Creating tokens involves gas fees (transaction fees) and requires some familiarity with blockchain development and smart contracts.

 ## Getting Started